FtsA

 FtsA is a bacterial protein that is related to actin by overall structural similarity and in its ATP binding pocket.
+It is involved in bacterial cell division, where it serves to tether the cytokinetic ring formed by FtsZ to the cytoplasmic membrane prior to division.

 Along with other bacterial actin homologs such as MreB, ParM, and MamK, these proteins suggest that eukaryotic actin has a common ancestry.
 Like the other bacterial actins, FtsA binds ATP and can form actin-like filaments.
 The FtsA-FtsA interface has been defined by structural as well as genetic analysis.
 Although present in many diverse Gram-positive and Gram-negative species, FtsA is absent in actinobacteria and cyanobacteria.
 FtsA also is structurally similar to PilM, a type IV pilus ATPase.

 Function

 FtsA is required for proper cytokinesis in bacteria such as Escherichia coli, Caulobacter crescentus, and Bacillus subtilis.
 Originally isolated in a screen for E. coli cells that could divide at 30˚C but not at 40˚C, FtsA stands for "filamentous temperature sensitive A".
 Many thermosensitive alleles of E. coli ftsA exist, and all map in or near the ATP binding pocket.
 Suppressors that restore normal function map either to the binding pocket or to the FtsA-FtsA interface.

-FtsA localizes to the cytokinetic ring formed by FtsZ (Z ring).
-One of FtsA's functions in cytokinesis is to tether FtsZ polymers to the cytoplasmic membrane via a conserved C-terminal amphipathic helix, forming an "A ring" in the process.
+FtsA, like actin and its homologs, is an ATPase.
+While the exact catalytic mechanism of FtsA is not fully understood, glutamic acid Glu14 in the FtsA of Escherichia coli is indicated as a key residue involved in catalysis, as mutation of this residue impairs the enzyme's ability to hydrolyze ATP, in addition to halting phospholipid vesicle remodeling and Z-ring assembly in vivo.
+During cell division, FtsA self-polymerizes to form long, antiparallel double filaments that then localize to the cytokinetic ring formed by FtsZ (Z ring).
+This occurs via a conserved C-terminal amphipathic helix, forming an "A ring" in the process.
 Removal of this helix results in the formation of very long and stable polymer bundles of FtsA in the cell that do not function in cytokinesis.
 Another essential division protein, ZipA, also tethers the Z ring to the membrane and exhibits overlapping function with FtsA.
 FtsZ, FtsA and ZipA together are called the proto-ring because they are involved in a specific initial phase of cytokinesis.
 Another subdomain of FtsA (2B) is required for interactions with FtsZ, via the conserved C-terminus of FtsZ.
 Other FtsZ regulators including MinC and ZipA bind to the same C terminus of FtsZ.
 Finally, subdomain 1C, which is in a unique position relative to MreB and actin, is required for FtsA to recruit downstream cell division proteins such as FtsN.